isabella232/bcps/README.md

 WIPs use the same standard statuses used on most other \*IPs:

+   * *Process* — An internal document for our own usage
    * *Standards* — A WIP eventually intended to move onto a standards track, such as a BIP, IETF, or W3C.
    * *Informational* — A WIP discussing a wallet issue without explicitly proposing a new feature.